 I enjoy brats, you know that by now.
 I really like them grilled, steamed, and even boiled.
 Give me some grainy mustard and a brat on a smooth bun and I’m happy.
 This particular bratwurst sausage recipe was made on the basis of the Sheboygan-style bratwursts prepared with sliced onion and some beer.

 The key ingredients you’ll need for bratwurst and onions are listed below:

 - Bratwurst sausage: Of course, select a top-quality bratwurst.
 If you’re able to, have them freshly produced from a butcher.

-- Caraway seeds: Caraway spice is one particular spice that tastes distinctly as German.
-Add 1 Tbsp of other spices and herbs if you wish to experiment, like: fresh ground ginger, mustard seed, garlic cloves, coriander seed…
+- Caraway seeds: Caraway spice is one particular spice that tastes distinctly German.
+Add 1 Tbsp of other spices and herbs if you wish to experiment, like fresh ground ginger, mustard seed, garlic cloves, coriander seed…

 - Beer or ale: I work with a light pale ale or amber ale for the flavor to this Bratwurst recipe.
 These kinds of beer put in a malt flavor that sweetens since it cooks down and flavors the brats as well as the onions.

 - Buns: Certainly, one of my dislikes about hot dogs, bratwurst and other sausages is it needs to be served with a great bun.
 It is just not true.
 And I beg you, ensure it is warm also.
 Select a plain bun or one with onion flakes or poppyseed if you wish.

 - These bratwursts are steamed in onions and beer, to absorb all of the yummy flavors the amber ale beer gives.